 Park plan reviews:

-- Facilitating input on aircraft landings into the Westland, Aoraki, Fiordland and Aspiring national park plan reviews.
-This includes working with operators, Department of Conservation, and recreational stakeholder groups. to establish effective limits for Ngapunatoru plateau.
+Facilitating input on aircraft landings into the Westland and Aoraki draft park plans and the upcoming Fiordland and Aspiring park plan reviews.
+This includes working with operators, Department of Conservation, and recreational stakeholder groups.

 Ngapunatoru plateau glacier landings: